return ✕︎

 The beginning of Chapter 5 sets the framework for the chapters that follow.
 Exploring collaboration across diversity is such a fundamental and important goal.
 The varying depths and breadths of Plurality pathways open up the field to a multitude of innovative potentials.
 Discuss the need to regenerate diversity towards a sustainable future of co-weaving.

 The ethical issues involved in a deeply interconnected environment include concerns about privacy and the protection of individual autonomy of thought.
-As we stand on the cusp of this communication revolution, we must prepare for a future in which thoughts and feelings flow as freely as they do in the Plurality, where understanding is not impeded by ambiguity of speech, and where human beings share their experiences with the same degree of vividness as when they experience them for themselves.
+As we stand on the cusp of this communication revolution, we must prepare for a ⿻ future in which thoughts and feelings flow as freely, where understanding is not impeded by ambiguity of speech, and where human beings share their experiences with the same degree of vividness as when they experience them for themselves.

 Collobration on creative expression (from bands playing music to crews making films) has long been the core of the most ambitious creative experiences.
 Today advanced technologies allow us to take these endeavors to new heights, as we can blend and complement one another's skills across cultural and physical divides as never before.

-Observing the forms of communication and collaboration in the history of mankind, the advancement of technology and the Plurality will make language a motor of unprecedented multiplication and diversity of communication; "listening" will be possible: millions of people will be able to receive the essence of the opinions of their peers, thus realizing democratic deliberation on a large scale.
+Observing the forms of communication and collaboration in the history of mankind, the advancement of technology and the Plurality will make language a motor of unprecedented multiplication and diversity of communication; "active listening" will be possible at large scale: millions of people will be able to receive the essence of the opinions of their peers, thus realizing democratic deliberation on a large scale.

 Observing how voting works and doesn't work in today's most common environments, and exploring how innovations such as square voting can provide higher-resolution information about the "will of the people," and how researchers can reimagine how large groups of people can work together to choose their futures.